 - An approval form, which has been completed by your PhD Supervisor and Head of Department.

 - A two-page briefing on a topic that you think would be of current interest to Parliamentarians.
 The briefing should be completed using the briefing template and should not contain your name or any other identifying details.
 We want you to use the briefing template and ensure your work is not identifiable in order to make the process as fair and unbiased as possible.
 Please see the application pack for the two-page briefing assessment and some tips for writing it.

-Please email your two-page briefing and completed approval form to the Institute of Food Science and Technology at firstname.lastname@example.org
+Please email your two-page briefing and completed approval form to the Parliamentary Office of Science and Technology at firstname.lastname@example.org.

-Assessment of applications is a two stage process: applications will undergo an initial sift on the basis of two-page briefing and applicants successful at this stage will be invited to a remote interview.
-The application process will be completed at both stages by POST and IFST.
+Assessment of applications is a two-stage process: applications will undergo an initial sift based on the application form and two-page briefing.
+Applicants successful at this stage will be invited to interview.
 Please note, only one application can be submitted by each applicant.

-The deadline for applications is 23:59, 7 June 2021.
-Interviews will be held on week commencing 28 June 2021.
-Fellowships will be arranged subject to the availability at POST and the availability of the candidate between September 2021 and June 2022.
+The deadline for applications is 23:59, 10th May 2023.
+Interviews will be held on the week commencing 5th June 2023.
+Fellowships will be arranged subject to the availability at POST and the availability of the candidate between September 2023 and June 2024.

-IFST will support the Fellow by providing funding of £5,000 to cover a 3-month extension to their PhD award, maintenance and accommodation.
+IFST will support the Fellow by providing funding of £7,000 to cover a 3-month extension to their PhD award, maintenance and accommodation.
 Travel and any caring costs incurred as part of the fellowship will also need to be paid out of this amount.